cran/Zelig/README.md

     ?setx

-If you are looking for details on particlar estimation model methods, you can also use the `?` function.
+If you are looking for details on particular estimation model methods, you can also use the `?` function.
 Simply place a `z` before the model name.
 For example, to access details about the `logit` model use: